laravel-mix/laravel-mix/docs/workflow.md

-# Workflow with Laravel
+# Basic Laravel Workflow

-Let's review a general workflow that you can adopt for your own projects, from scratch.
+Let's review a general workflow that you might adopt for your own projects.

 ### Step 1: Install Laravel